Best 4-Week Plyometric Training Program with PDF

 Duration of One Session20-40 minutes

-Suggested reps and sets: 5‐10 reps/set; and 1 set for general fitness enthusiasts and 3 sets for athletes.
+Suggested reps and sets: 5‐10 reps/set; 1 set for general fitness enthusiasts and 3 sets for athletes.

 How long should a plyometrics workout be? – A plyometric session should be around 15-45 minutes, depending on individual fitness level and goal.